 The AMWA develops specifications and technologies to facilitate the deployment and operation of efficient media workflows.
 There are three types of specifications - Application Specifications, Data Model Specifications, and Interface Specifications.
 The AMWA also publishes Best Current Practices.
-More information on each of these document types is provided below.
+More information on each of these document types is provided at the foot of this page.

 Applications Specifications define a set of rules that constrain a standard—like MXF—to suit a specific application.
 Each has been created to satisfy the clearly defined operational need of a member company.